Install Jetson Software with SDK Manager#

 SDK Manager supports two options to put your Jetson target into Force Recovery Mode:

 • Automatic setup: set the target to Force Recovery Mode via remote command.
 This requires the device to be flashed and currently running.
-Please follow the instructions in the flashing dialog.
+Follow the instructions and address the minimum storage requirement as stated in the flashing dialog.

 • Manual setup: set the target to Force Recovery Mode via manual operations.